am225723/Matt/replit.md

 No specific user preferences recorded yet

 ## System Architecture
 The application is built with React and Vite for the frontend, utilizing a component-based architecture with modular components, utility functions, and dedicated service files.
 Styling is managed with Tailwind CSS, incorporating a dark sophisticated theme, glass morphism effects, and smooth Framer Motion animations.
 Key UI/UX decisions include a mobile-first responsive design, animated elements like rotating gradient rings and sparkle effects for avatars, sophisticated gradient tiles with character images, and a horizontal header layout.
-Data persistence is handled via LocalStorage.
+Data persistence is handled via Supabase (with localStorage fallback).
 The application uses React Router v6 for URL-based navigation, allowing direct links and browser history management for all features.

+**Vercel Deployment Architecture**: The application is designed to deploy on Vercel with:
+- **Supabase Edge Functions** for AI API proxying (Perplexity, OpenAI Whisper)
+- **Supabase Database** for persistent data storage (resignations, etc.)
+- **Frontend-only deployment** on Vercel (no Express backend needed)

 Core technical implementations and features include:
 - **Resilience Playbook & Library**: Tools for creating and managing step-by-step strategies.